kheyer/Retrosynthesis-Prediction/README.md

 How do you choose which one is better?
 We can determine the criteria easily - we want the reaction that maximizes speed, yield, specificity (lack of off target products) and cost.
 Actually quantifying these metrics is another matter.
 If there is no literature on the specific reaction, it falls to an expert organic chemist.
 The chemist must use their knowledge of reaction mechanisms to estimate off target products.
 Yield must be determined experimentally, which takes time.

 This process must be conducted iteratively at all levels of pathway planning.
 It's time consuming and relies on domain experts and their ability to keep thousands of reaction mechanisms in mind at all steps.
 Because of the challenge of this process, many computational tools have been developed to aid retrosynthesis planning.

+## Computational Retrosynthesis

+The difficulty of the Retrosynthesis problem has lead to a number of computational tools designed to assist chemists in planning synthetic routes.
+One way of developing a retrosynthesis algorithm is to use symbolic logic and expert designed rules.
+Rules based algorithms use specific reation rules defined by expert chemists in conjunction with a large database of known reactions to make retrosynthesis predictions.
+The problem with these systems is they generalize very poorly outside their specific rule set.
+This restricts the usefulness of rules based algorithms to simple targets, which are not particularly useful.

+Other algorithms use physical chemistry calculations to predict reaction energy barriers and likely products from first principals.
+This class of algorithms generalize much better to novel molecules, but are computationally prohibitive.

+More recently, machine learning algorithms have been combined with rules based algorithms to improve performance, but have not escaped the generalization drawbacks of rules based systems.
+This has motivated fully machine learning based solutions to retrosyntehsis prediction.